alexmalk/Sketch2PPT/README.md

 # Sketch to PowerPoint
-Generate PowerPoint files from Sketch files
+Generate PowerPoint files from Sketch files with a shell script!

 ![](images/Sketch2PPTProcess.gif)